Why Use Vetiver

 Can be used to phytoremediate and bioaccumulate nitrogen, phosphorous, metals, antibiotics from grey and black water, either in reedbed or bunded systems or floated on pontoons and grown hydroponically.

 Requires specific planting/propagation techniques and at least 50% sun.
+Contact to find out how, why, and where to plant Vetiver Grass or use the Guides below:

 A Frequently Asked Questions document can be found here.